 But we’re getting off track.

 Finally, these crystals, diamonds and gritty-goodness can indicate you have a high quality bottle of wine!
 The best winemakers know that, oftentimes, less is more when it comes to intervening with methods like filtering.
-When wines are filtered, it not only takes the sediment out but it also strips the wine of quality features such as mouthfeel and even palate flavor expression.
+When wines are filtered, it not only gets rid of the sediment but it also strips the wine of quality features such as mouthfeel and even palate flavor expression.
 (See our Wine Glossary for further explanations of wine terms!)

-So the next time you see wine sediment at the bottom of your glass, rejoice!
+So the next time you see wine sediment settle to the bottom of your glass, rejoice!
 You could be in for a real treat.